dogerber/temperature_gradient_microscopy_stage/README.md

 # temperature_gradient_microscopy_stage
-Microscopy stage with two temperature controlled metal block and a translational frame to move a sample in the temperature gradient.
+Microscopy stage with two temperature controlled metal block and a translational frame to move a sample in the temperature gradient by [Dominic Gerber](https://softliv.mat.ethz.ch/people/person-detail.MTk2MDQ5.TGlzdC8yMTgxLDIwMDIyNzA3NTg=.html) from the [Soft and Living Materials Group at ETH Zürich](https://softliv.mat.ethz.ch/).

-Detailed instructions to build the setup can be found in the [wiki](https://github.com/gerberli/temperature_gradient_microscopy_stage/wiki/Building-your-own-Setup).
+Detailed instructions to build the setup can be found in the [wiki](https://github.com/gerberli/temperature_gradient_microscopy_stage/wiki/).

 [User manual](https://github.com/gerberli/temperature_gradient_microscopy_stage/wiki/Operation-manual)